pachyderm/docs/content/latest/deploy-manage/deploy/on-premises.md

 Deploying MLDM successfully on-premises requires a few prerequisites.
 MLDM is built on [Kubernetes](https://kubernetes.io/).
-Before you can deploy Pachyderm, you will need to perform the following actions:
+Before you can deploy MLDM, you will need to perform the following actions:

 1. [Deploy Kubernetes](#deploying-kubernetes) on-premises.
 1. [Deploy two Kubernetes persistent volumes](#storage-classes ) that MLDM will use to store its metadata.